TriKro/rsb-content/part2-the_index/hypothesis-checklist.md

 * There are too many variables.
 If you are testing multiple things then you cannot pinpoint which variable caused the results.

 * There has to be an achievable metric attached to the hypothesis.
-You have to know the point at which experiment succeeds or fails.
+You have to know the point at which the experiment succeeds or fails.

-* The success or failure directly is not linked to the experiment.
+* The success or failure of the experiment is not directly linked to the experiment.
 If the success or failure could have happened because of a number of variables, then you don’t know if the experiment was the reason for the change.

 * The time box is too long or too short.
 Some experiments are going to take a longer time but you have to make sure that the time box is reasonable for the growth rate of your company.
 You don’t want to have an experiment that takes years or that is overextended past the runway of your company.